Pedroklg/MGACorretora-FullStack-Nodejs-Next.js/database_schema.md

 - `valor_pretendido`: NUMERIC - The imóvel's desired value.
 - `aluguel`: BOOLEAN - Indicates if the imóvel is for rent.
 - `motivo_da_venda`: TEXT - Reason for selling the imóvel.
-- `endereco`: VARCHAR - Address of the imóvel.
+- `bairro`: VARCHAR - Address of the imóvel.
 - `titulo`: VARCHAR - Title of the imóvel.
 - `imagem`: VARCHAR - Path to the imóvel's image.
 - `condicoes`: TEXT - Conditions of the imóvel.